Quit (band)

 Quit is an American pop punk band from Miami, Florida, United States, formed in 1988.
-The band was founded by Andre Serafini, Russell Mofsky and Addison Burns.
+The band was founded by Andre Serafini, Russell Mofsky, Antonio Rocha and Addison Burns.
 Quit has released one studio album and been on numerous compilations and one DVD compilation.
 Quit released Earlier Thoughts in 1990 when most of the members were 18 and 19 years old.
 Quit has played shows with Green Day, Helmet, and Fugazi.
 Quit has recorded over four full-length albums of material.